roflware/eufy-doorbell-reset-doorbell-chime/README.md

 My Eufy Wireless Video Doorbell (which is wired -- for the purpose of allowing me to use my own mechanical chime, don't ask me why they made it this way) after 2-3 days of idling, it will send a longer pulse over time to my mechanical doorbell.
 This results in an immediate "ding", but a longer pause and buzzing before the "dong".
 This can be seen in the video here: https://imgur.com/a/db6HG3L

 ## Solution
-Oddly enough, turning the doorbell chime off and then back on fixes the problem for a few days.
+Oddly enough, switching between the mechanical and digital chime and back to the mechanical chime fixes the problem for a few days.
 To simulate this on a server nightly as a cron job, a Python script would take care of this.

 To perform this, I determined the P2P commands to send by capturing the pcap on the mobile device and then replayed those commands.